qiboteam/gstdata4ml/README.md

 ## Files

-- ``: Pre-trained weights for the single-qubit neural network.
+- `NN_1Q_weights.keras`: Pre-trained weights for the single-qubit neural network.
-- ``: Pre-trained weights for the two-qubit neural network.
+- `NN_2Q_weights.keras`: Pre-trained weights for the two-qubit neural network.
-- ``: StandardScaler object used to scale input data for the single-qubit neural network.
+- `StandardScaler_NN_1Q.pkl`: StandardScaler object used to scale input data for the single-qubit neural network.
-- ``: StandardScaler object used to scale input data for the two-qubit neural network.
+- `StandardScaler_NN_2Q.pkl`: StandardScaler object used to scale input data for the two-qubit neural network.
-- ``: Compressed file containing training data and labels.
+- `training_data_and_labels.zip`: Compressed file containing training data and labels.

 ## Using the Training Data